The Australian Institute of Grants Management has been facilitating grantmaking networking, events and training for more than a decade.

 Venue:The ArtHouse Hotel, 275 Pitt St, Sydney NSW 2000.

 Who: Local, state and federal government grantmakers, philanthropic, corporate and community foundations, and anyone involved in giving out grants.

 Cost: Free for AIGM members and SmartyGrants users, $30 for others.

-Not in Western Australia?
+Not in new South Wales?
 We're looking at programming future Grantmaker Musters in other areas - Stay tuned!

 We deliver a range of scheduled and tailored training courses to grantmakers of all sizes and types.

 See our list of workshops, dates and opportunities listed below.
 Please feel free to register your interest in future dates or ideas for any future training opportunities you may have here: Training Opportunities